Code Audit Services

 A code audit that tells you what the codebase is actually hiding.

 Most code audits are a scanner run against a checklist.
 We read the source itself — security, quality, architecture, dependencies, and the knowledge locked in a few people's heads — and hand you prioritized, reproducible evidence.
+Independent of the team that built it, and kept current as the code changes.

 Beyond the code